srinandan/auto-claims-demo/README.md

 3.  **[AI Service](./ai-service/README.md)**: A specialized service built with **Python (FastAPI)** that uses **Vertex AI** and **YOLOv11** to analyze images and orchestrate the claims process.
 4.  **[Assessor Agent](./assessor-agent/README.md)**: A remote A2A agent that assesses damage severity based on AI analysis.
 5.  **[Processor Agent](./processor-agent/README.md)**: A remote A2A agent that generates repair estimates and makes final claim decisions.
+6.  **[Repair Shop Agent](./repair-shop-agent/README.md)**: A remote A2A agent that handles communication with repair shops to book appointments.

 ## Prerequisites